NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 ## Prerequisites
 - An FSx for Data ONTAP file system.
 - An S3 bucket to store the "stats" file and a Lambda layer zip file.
     - You will need to download the [Lambda layer zip file](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-samples-scripts/main/Monitoring/ingest_nas_audit_logs_into_cloudwatch/lambda_layer.zip) from this repo and upload it to the S3 bucket.
-Be sure to perserve the name `lambda_layer.zip`.
+Be sure to preserve the name `lambda_layer.zip`.
     - The "stats" file is maintained by the program.
 It is used to keep track of the last time the Lambda function successfully ingested audit logs from each SVM.
 Its size will be small (i.e. less than a few megabytes).
 - A CloudWatch log group to ingest the audit logs into.
-Each audit log file with get its own log stream within the log group.
+Each audit log file will get its own log stream within the log group.
 - Have NAS auditing configured and enabled on the SVM within a FSx for Data ONTAP file system. **Ensure you have selected the XML format for the audit logs.** Also, ensure you have set up a rotation schedule.
 The program will only act on audit log files that have been finalized, and not the "active" one.
 You can read this
 [knowledge based article](https://kb.netapp.com/on-prem/ontap/da/NAS/NAS-KBs/How_to_set_up_NAS_auditing_in_ONTAP_9) for instructions on how to setup NAS auditing.